abmateen612/abmateen612/README.md

 I am a biotechnology researcher and data scientist interested in using machine learning and computational approaches to solve problems in biology and drug discovery.

-My current interests are focused on **antimicrobial resistance, computational drug discovery, cheminformatics, and machine learning for biological data**.
+My current interests are focused on antimicrobial resistance, computational drug discovery, cheminformatics, and machine learning for biological data.

 I enjoy working across both biological and computational domains — from processing biological and chemical datasets to developing machine learning models and exploring molecular interactions through computational drug discovery workflows.